 - Fronting.
 (Misrepresentation specifically designed to gain access to university benefits, especially facilities, for any person or group that would be otherwise ineligible for such benefits or eligible at a less favorable rate.)

 - Soliciting outside funding without prior approval.
-(Development efforts must be coordinated through the Center for Student Programs and the Office of Alumni and University Relations.)
+(Development efforts must be coordinated through the Center for Student Engagement and the Office of Alumni and University Relations.)

 Specifically Prohibited Groups

 The freedom to associate with others who share common interests is an important part of the university community, and students are free to join and form lawful associations.
 Some types of groups have either activities or principles that are inconsistent with accepted values at the University.
 For this reason, the following types of organizations are expressly prohibited from having access to university benefits, and existing groups that are found to represent any of these types of organizations will be subject to loss of benefits.

 - Organizations with discriminatory membership practices: any organization that excludes members on an illegal basis.
 (Exceptions will be granted for performing arts groups that wish to select members for performances based on special criteria such as talent and individual merit.)